Printers

 Geometric options

 Porous foam can be manufactured into a variety of shapes and sizes.
-As you think about incorporating this material into your manufacturing process, consider these options:
+When considering how you plan to incorporate the porous foam material into your manufacturing process, consider these options:

 • Sheets